Gyeongju: Demographics

 When the Silla kingdom reached the peak of its development, Gyeongju was estimated to have a million residents, four times the city's population in 2008.
 In recent years, Gyeongju has followed the same trends that have affected the rest of South Korea.
 Like the country as a whole, Gyeongju has seen its population age and the size of families shrink.
 For instance, the mean household size is 2.8 people.
 Because this has fallen in recent years, there are more households in the city as of 2008 (105,009) than there were in 2003, even though the population has fallen.

 Like most of South Korea's smaller cities, Gyeongju has seen a steady drop in population in recent years.
 From 2002 to 2008, the city lost 16,557 people.
 This is primarily due to the migration of workers seeking employment in the major South Korean cities.
 In 2007, about 1,975 more people moved away from the city each year than moved in.
 During the same period, births exceeded deaths by roughly 450 per year, a significant number but not enough to offset the losses due to migration.

 Gyeongju has a small but growing population of non-Koreans.
-In 2007, there were 4,671 foreigners living in Gyeongju.
+In 2007, there were 4,671 foreigners living in the city.
 This number corresponds to 1.73% of the total population, more than double the figure from 2003.
-The growth was largely in immigrants from other Asian countries, many of whom are employed in the automotive parts industry.
+The growth was largely in immigrants from other Asian countries, many of whom were employed in the automotive parts industry.
 Countries of origin whose numbers have risen include the Philippines, China, Taiwan, Indonesia, and Vietnam.
 The number of residents from Japan, the United States, and Canada fell significantly in the 2003–2007 period.